Purdue-CS193/homework-0-jnbzzll/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Jane's First CS193 Homework
+- CS 193 is nice because I get to meet other people studying
+- Super cool and relatable TAs
+-     I'm from Chicago too!!!
+- CS 193 is not nice to the girlies that are stuck on Windows Command Prompt instead of Linux </3